 So you want to turn your Spanish vacation into a full-time job?
 For many, especially those without Spanish language skills, English teaching is the easiest job to get into.
 But what's it like working as a profesor de inglés?

-What is a Typical Hourly or Monthly Wage for an English Teacher in Spain?
+Typical Hourly or Monthly Wage

 Hourly wages vary hugely for English teachers in Spain.
 Around 12 to 16 euros per hour is the average, but rates can vary from around 10 euros an hour to 25, depending on the experience required, the level of preparation for each class you're expected to do and luck.

 Bear in mind that much of an English teacher's time in Madrid is taken up with preparation time and travel to the classes, which often take place at the office of your student(s).
 This means that a realistic limit to the number of classroom hours you can teach per week is around 20.

 At the rate of 14 euros per hour, this would leave you with around 1,100€ per month, which is enough to get by on in any city in Spain.
 You won't be able to fly home very often, but this will allow you to live in the center of the city, eat out regularly (Spanish restaurants are cheap), go out at the weekend and even allows you to take some weekend trips to other cities in Spain.

 Most teachers in Spain can get a better deal than that in their second year in the city, as they start to learn which schools pay more and as schools offer more money to loyal teachers.
 In many cases, you can easily reach 1,500€ per month.

 The holy grail of teaching in Spain is getting "block hours" at a language school.
 This means no commuting time or waiting around between classes (but you will still need to prepare your lessons).
 Some schools will offer less money for these classes because they are so highly sought after.
 Be prepared to teach children to get these classes.